 - URBST 705 - Social Justice in Theory and Practice

 - Two of the three of: URBST 718 - Governing the City, URBST 724 - Public Policy in Practice, and URBST 706 - Non-Profits in the 21st Century Metropolis

 - One of the three of: URBST 725 - Urban Research Methods, URBST 732 - Researching New York City, or URBST 751 - Critical Perspectives in Urban Research

 Students may also be required to take URBST 620 - Urban Research Writing, at the recommendation of the MA Program faculty.
 Students taking URBST 620 should do so in the Spring of their first year.

 The remaining courses are electives, which you can take based upon your interest in their subject matter.

-You are strongly urged to take URBST 620 and URBST 724 in the first year of your graduate career.
 If you are taking URBST 620, you may want to delay URBST 724 until the following semester, since it will require completion of a major research paper.
-Both courses are offered every semester at the main Queens College campus.
-Other required courses are offered only in the fall or spring term, not both.

-Each term you should check in with one of the Advisors about courses, opportunities and general information.
+Each term you should check in with the MA Advisor about courses, opportunities and general information.

 Remember: In order to graduate, you must have an overall “B” or 3.00 average or better and you must submit a final project.
 During the semester before you plan to graduate, you must submit for review a final project.